 The approximately 11.5-acres situated to the north of Aspen Hill Road include the currently vacant Vitro/BAE office building, parking areas, a Dunkin Donuts, and a Shell gas station.
 The 1994 Aspen Hill Master Plan identified the majority of this area as Significant Parcel #3 and stated that the site should be maintained as an office employment center for the Aspen Hill community (page 46).
 The Plan recommended a change in zoning from commercial (C-1 Convenience Commercial) to office (C-O Commercial, Office Building) so the existing office uses more closely conform to the site's zoning and to preserve this site as an employment center and preserve job opportunities for residents to work near their home (page 47).
 The R-90 (Residential, One-family) portions of the site which were used for parking, were reconfirmed.
 The Dunkin Donuts and Shell gas station properties were not included as part of Significant Parcel #3 in the 1994 Plan.
-The properties are currently zoned C-1.

 The properties north of Aspen Hill Road may support mixed-use development as the market evolves in the future, particularly if the properties are assembled and redeveloped comprehensively.
+To facilitate such development, the properties recommended for NR zoning within this Minor Amendment area may be appropriate for CRT Floating Zones as the area further evolves.

-More intense redevelopment should be focused toward Connecticut Avenue.
-Redevelopment of the vacant, former Vitro/BAE office building, should have its primary access off of Connecticut Avenue and access to/from Aspen Hill Road should be limited to a right-in/right -out driveway to alleviate queuing pressures on Aspen Hill Road and intersection congestion during peak hours.
+More intense redevelopment should be focused toward Connecticut Avenue to give maximum visibility to new uses and make it easier for pedestrians on Connecticut Avenue to access those uses.
+Pedestrian amenities, including wide sidewalks, signage improvements directing toward transit options, green planting strips between pedestrians and vehicular areas, and significant tree planting should be provided along all connections.
+Redevelopment of the vacant, former Vitro/BAE office site, should have its primary access off of Connecticut Avenue and access to/from Aspen Hill Road should be limited to a right-in/ right-out driveway to alleviate queuing pressures on Aspen Hill Road and intersection congestion during peak hours.

 Projects adjacent to single-family residential neighborhoods should use compatible building mass, height and setback, and façade articulation to create a transition to those neighborhoods.
 The 1994 Plan recommends that no structure for building or parking should be closer to the single-family houses than the existing structure [at 4115 Aspen Hill Road]. (pg.
 46) The existing structure sits approximately 96-feet from the west property line.
-In the event that this property is redeveloped, and the existing building demolished, the Plan recommends that any non-residential uses maintain a 100-foot no-build area along the western edge of the property adjacent to the single-family residential neighborhood. (see Figure 1, Design Guidelines)
+In the event that this property is redeveloped, and the existing building demolished, this Plan requires that non-residential buildings may not be constructed within 100 feet of an adjacent lot improved with a detached house. (see Figure 3, Design Criteria Diagram)